Thakar-Lab/BONITA-Python3/README.md

 BONITA- Boolean Omics Network Invariant-Time Analysis is a package for the inference of Boolean rules and pathway analysis on omics data.
 It can be applied to help uncover underlying relationships in biological data.
 Please see our [publication](https://doi.org/10.1371/journal.pcbi.1007317) for more information.

-Authors: _Rohith Palli (https://www.github.com/rpalli), Mukta G. Palshikar and Juilee Thakar_
+Authors: _Rohith Palli, Mukta G. Palshikar and Juilee Thakar_

-**BONITA ported to Python 3 by Mukta G. Palshikar (https://www.github.com/mgp13) and Jiayue Meng (https://www.github.com/jiayuemeng) **
+**BONITA ported to Python 3 by Mukta G. Palshikar and Jiayue Meng**

 **For a demonstration of the BONITA pipeline, see the tutorial in Tutorials/BONITA_pipeline_tutorial.md.
 The instructions in the current README file cover all anticipated use cases.**